-DraftSight is a professional-grade 2D solution for creation, editing, and markup for 2D drawings and design.
-For those that remember the 2D Editor SOLIDWORKS used to provide, DraftSight is a far superior replacement that looks and feels like a traditionally expensive 2D CAD package.
+DraftSight is a professional-grade 2D solution for creation, editing, and markup for 2D drawings and designs.
+For those that remember the 2D Editor SOLIDWORKS used to provide, DraftSight is the far superior replacement.

-It has a familiar user interface, short learning curve and easily transitions files and workflow from your current legacy 2D data.
+It has a familiar user interface, a short learning curve, and easily transitions files and workflow from your current legacy 2D data.

-Settings before starting any download and/or install of SOLIDWORKS products…
+Settings before starting any download and/or installation of SOLIDWORKS products…

 Learn what those requirements are here.